 We have created maps of dark matter in the Universe, even though we cannot see it directly in telescopes.
 According to Einstein's theory of relativity, gravity from dark matter acts on light, distorting the images of background galaxies (gravitational lensing).
 By studying the distortion of images, we can reconstruct 2D maps of dark matter, and "see the invisible."
 Our Professor Takada and collaborators carefully examined 30 clusters of galaxies with the Subaru telescope, and proved that the dark matter maps are consistent with what was expected based on our numerical simulations.
-In addition, we could demonstrate for the first time that they are not round but rather shaped like rugby balls.
-This work currently has 112 citations.
 We will extend this technique to build 3D maps of dark matter with SuMIRe (see B.1), and Takada is the co-chair of its science team.